 Following the announcement of the National Security Capability Review in July, a number of reports have suggested that significant changes to the structure of the Royal Marines and UK amphibious forces are being considered as part of this exercise.
 These changes are said to include the consideration of substantial reductions in the strength of the Royal Marines and the possible deletion of the Royal Navy's Albion class ships.
 The Committee will examine the UK's amphibious capability and its importance to UK defence.

-Recent reports have suggested that the Government is considering changes to the amphibious capability of the Royal Navy and the Royal Marines as part of the ongoing National Security Capability Review.
-The House of Commons Defence Committee are inviting members of the public to share their views on the potential impact of these changes.
-Views are particularly welcome from communities where Royal Marines, Army Commando units and amphibious ships are based, given that they would be most directly affected by any major decisions on reconfiguration.
+Recent reports suggested that the Government is considering changes to the amphibious capability of the Royal Navy and the Royal Marines as part of the ongoing National Security Capability Review.
+The House of Commons Defence Committee invited members of the public to share their views on the potential impact of these changes.

 - How important is the amphibious capability provided by the Royal Marines and Albion class ships to the UK?